 On the other hand, summer in Oslo is literally one long day and evening that never really turns into night (the sun goes below the horizon for a few hours).
 As one of the northernmost regions of the world close to the arctic circle, Norway is known as the ‘land of the midnight sun’ during June-August.

 You’re going to need a very big memory card for your camera.
 Norway offers the greatest diversity of natural environments in Europe.
 With pristine waterfalls, lush green forests and fjords, majestic ice caves, islands and mountains, it is a dream for nature photographers and selfie experts.

 Just a 7-minute walk from the University of Oslo, the Akerselva river gives you access to waterfalls, old mills, green lawns and riverside cafés.
 For a longer trek, take the underground to Sognsvann and follow the signs to Vettakollen.
 Hike to the top (about 5 miles) for a wonderful view of Oslo, the surrounding countryside and the Oslofjord.

 Happy people, happy students

 Currently ranked the 4th happiest country in the world, Norway has a knack for happiness—and it’s contagious!
-As seen in current research, students who study abroad in Norway have the highest satisfaction scores in the world.
+As seen in current research, students who study abroad in Norway have the highest satisfaction scores in Europe.
 At the top of the university list is the University of Oslo, one of 14 universities worldwide earning a 9.5 or higher satisfaction score out of 10.
 Visiting students note the helpful, open and knowledgeable professors in Norway along with an extraordinary student community.
 Add to that a long life expectancy, fantastic health care and robust social resources, and you’ve got one of the happiest places in the world to study abroad.

 Outdoor sports – a serious business